sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 Docker allows for :

-    1. Packaging and running applications in light and isolated environments
+1. Packaging and running applications in light and isolated environments.
 2. Managed by docker engine, that uses a REST api.
 3. Small footprint for running on Linux based servers.
 4. Runs user processes in an isolated mode.

 Docker Definitions

 1. Images: Read only templates, with instructions for creating docker containers, they're layered and kept track with a docker file
 2. Container: It's a runnable instance of an image, and is created, stopped, started, moved or deleted.
 It's defined by it's image and also any environment variables you use when you start or create it

+Network isolation in Docker makes it quite bad, DiskIO is native however, and the aggregate performance is much better than VMs

 ## Virtualisation and Containerisation: